 Changing the terms of the investment if metrics are not good enough or too good

 If your metrics fall outside the conventional ranges, you may consider changing the terms of the investment.

 Suppose your performance is objectively not that good, which is completely normal.
-In that case, you should make the contract more favourable for the investor by providing more guarantees or reducing the valuation so that the offer looks safer from an investor perspective.
-On the contrary, if your metrics are outstanding and you are already oversubscribed, feel free to twist an offering in your favour.
+In that case, you should make the contract more favorable for the investor by providing more guarantees or reducing the valuation so that the offer looks safer from an investor's perspective.
+On the contrary, if your metrics are outstanding and you are already oversubscribed, feel free to twist an offering in your favor.

-Long story short, you have to look at all the factors holistically.
-It’s also worth paying attention to the feedback from investors since the brand’s story and offer are not written in stone and can be changed when you feel there’s a need for it.
+Long story short, you have to look at all the factors and financial business analysis holistically.
+It's also worth paying attention to the feedback from investors since the brand's story and offer are not written in stone and can be changed when you feel there's a need for it.